Asbuga/Ukrainian-NPPs/README.md

 open data and energy infrastructure in Ukraine.
 My main responsibilities and skills demonstrated here include:

-- 🔧 Backend Development: Data parsing, cleaning, transformation using Python
+- 🔧 Data Processing: Data parsing, cleaning, transformation using Python
 & Pandas
-- 🔌 API Design (in progress): RESTful endpoints for accessing processed data
 - 📊 Data Analysis: Exploratory data analysis of NPP metrics, preparing it for
 visualization
 - 🧱 Project Structure: Organizing code for clarity, scalability, and future